tidymodels/tidymodels.org/learn/develop/sparse-data/index.html.md

 For the remaining interfaces for `fit()` and `fit_xy()`, both sparse tibbles and sparse matrices are supported.
 Sparse matrices are turned into sparse tibbles early on.
 When fitting a model in parsnip.
 It checks whether the engine supports sparse matrices using the `allow_sparse_x` specification.
 A warning is thrown if sparse data is passed to an engine that doesn't support it, informing the user of that fact and that the data will be converted to a dense representation.

-`predict()` works with sparse tibbles and sparse matrics, where sparse matrices are turned into sparse tibbles right away, and into the appropriate format before it is passed to the model engine.
+`predict()` works with sparse tibbles and sparse matrices, where sparse matrices are turned into sparse tibbles right away, and into the appropriate format before it is passed to the model engine.

 ## workflows